Prag8855/aab/content/guides/permanent-residence.md

 ### 3. Wait

 The *Ausländerbehörde* will process your application, then invite you for an appointment.
-This can take [a few months](/guides/auslanderbehorde-wait-times).
-While you wait, your current [[National Visa]] or residence permit stays valid, even if it should expire.
+This takes [a few months](/guides/auslanderbehorde-wait-times).
+There is no way to track your application.
+While you wait, your current [[National Visa]] or residence permit [stays valid](/guides/residence-permit#if-your-visa-or-residence-permit-expires), even if it should expire.

 **[What happens while you wait ➞](/guides/residence-permit#wait)**